mytardis/mytardis/docs/ingesting.rst

 Ingesting
 =========

+There are three mechanisms for ingesting metadata and data into MyTARDIS:

+#.
+User Interface
+   The User Interface is appropriate for ingesting a single experiment by the end user with a relatively small amount of data.
+#.
+Staging Area
+   The Staging Area is appropriate for ingesting a single experiment by the end user with larger amounts of data.
+#.
+Batch Ingestion
+   Batch ingestion is typically used by facilities automatically ingesting all metadata from one or more instruments into MyTARDIS.

-MyTARDIS supports 2 different XML schemas for importing data.
+MyTARDIS supports 2 different XML schemas for importing metadata.
 One method is METS and the other is using a MyTARDIS specific XML format.
 METS is the preferred format because it is supported by systems other that MyTARDIS so will provide more versatility in the